orfon/sld2mapnik/README.md

  * ogc:PropertyIsLessThanOrEqualTo
  * ogc:PropertyIsGreaterThanOrEqualTo

-The following PolygonSymbolizer properties are applied:
+The following PolygonSymbolizer or PointSymbolizer properties are applied:

  * stroke
  * stroke-width